-We are Yohaku, an international collective of art-based facilitators.
+We are Yohaku, an international art collective of Expressive Arts facilitators.
 We support processes of inquiry and transformation through art-making.
 Using the Expressive Arts methodology we facilitate change in individuals, groups, and communities.

 ARTS in the Centre